Michael-Stout/Portuguese-Bank-Marketing/README.md

 * 	duration (excluded for real modeling) was originally up to ~3,600 seconds.
 * 	euribor3m & emp.var.rate strongly correlates with economic conditions.

-**Target Variable**: For the raw data, ~11% “yes” to term deposit vs. ~89% “no”, but an upsampling approach balanced classes to 50/50 in the training set.
+**Target Variable**: For the raw data, ~11% “yes” to term deposit vs. ~89% “no,” but an upsampling approach balanced classes to 50/50 in the training set.

 **Summary of Notable Distributions**
 * 	**job**: ~24.57% admin., 21.46% blue-collar, 16.78% technician, etc.